NeoGranular/lanyon/_posts/2016-06-19-announcements-tech-diff.md

 is_active_announcement: true
 date: 2016-06-19 13:34:00 +0200
 ---
 Unfortunately the computer screen of NG  has broken and we're unsure when he will be finished repairing it.
 Our current estimate is 3 days.

-We're going to make up for the chapters we're missing because of this.
+We're going to miss a few Immortal Executioner chapters, but we will make up for them.

 ***